 Wide software spreads across multiple domains.
 More domains means leaky abstractions and mapping software.

 Deep software focuses on a single domain.
 Perhaps it is an order book or a workflow execution engine.
 Deep software has a clear purpose and domain.
-Wide software does e everything.
+Wide software does everything.

 Over time deep software converges on clean abstractions and easy to understand code.
 Wide software on the other hand is never finished.
 Wide software is naturally expansive.
 There is always a reason to add a new functionality to a voice assistant.
 And in fact there is no real barrier to entry.
 Adding a new functionality to a voice assistant is a net positive to the system as a whole.
-The negatives of adding a new domain are already baked in and many customer will enjoy the new functionality.
+The negatives of adding a new domain are already baked in and many customers will enjoy the new functionality.

 Deep software can be finished.
 It can solve a problem in one domain and be done.
 Hadoop is an example.
 No one has heard about miraculous developments in HDFS this decade.
 Hadoop is essentially feature complete and in maintenance mode.
 In reality development continues, but is it really new stuff or refinements?